Balshastri Jambhekar: Social Impact of Darpan

 He specifically dealt with the issues of widow remarriage in his newspaper.
 He tried to develop a scientific set of mind in the masses of uneducated Indian, Maharashtra.
 This resulted in a large-scale debate in the society and finally in a movement for the support of widow remarriage.

-He passionately desired that the knowledge should percolate in the society and Darpan was one of the means to this end.
-He was aware that the country could only progress with the use of scientific knowledge and a rational outlook towards social problems.
-He wanted to build a society having a scientific outlook.
-He was one of those social activists who made continuous effort in generating useful and healthy consciousness amongst the common masses and attempted to educate the uneducated.
-His never-dying talent and endeavour left a stamp over not only the Maharashtrian public, but across India, as a distinguished social reformer and journalist.
+He sought to make knowledge more widely accessible to society, and Darpan was one of the means he used for this purpose.
+He believed that the country’s progress depended in part on the use of scientific knowledge and a rational approach to social issues.
+He advocated developing a scientific outlook in society and worked to increase public awareness and access to education.
+Through his work as a social reformer and journalist, he influenced public discourse in Maharashtra and beyond.

 Other contributions

 Balshastri Jambhekar understood the importance of public libraries.
 He founded 'The Bombay Native General Library'.
 He also started 'Native Improvement Society', of which 'Student's Literary and Scientific Society' was an offshoot.
 Intellectual giants like Dadabhai Navroji and Bhau Daji Lad drew inspiration through these institutions.

 Dadabhai Naoroji, Atmaram Pandurang and many other prominent scholars, future activists were Bal Shastri's pupils at the Elphinstone College.

 In 1840 he published first Marathi monthly, Digdarshan (meaning direction in English).
 He edited this magazine for 5 years.
 Digdarshan published articles on various subjects including physics, chemistry, geography, history etc.

 He had mastery in many languages including Marathi, Sanskrit, English and Hindi.
 Apart from that he also had a good grasp of Greek, Latin, French, Gujarati and Bengali.

 He was the first Indian to have published research papers in the quarterly journal of the Asiatic Society.
 He was the first person to print Dnyaneshwari in 1845.
 It was known as the first ever-printed version.

-He was also well known as the first professor of Hindi in the Elphinston College, Mumbai.
+He was also well known as the first professor of Hindi in the Elphinstone College, Mumbai.
 He also worked as Director of the Colaba Observatory.
 He wrote books like Neetikatha (stories on morality), Encyclopedic History of England, English grammar, History of India and Mathematics based on Zero.

 He was active during the years 1830 to 1846 and worked for the betterment of Maharashtra and India.
 He had a very short life span of just 34 years.
 But in those years as well he tried to educate people and develop a scientific mindset.
 He a stamp of his personality as a social reformer and a journalist during the period 1832 to 1846.

+Jambhekar opposed Christian missionary efforts targeted towards the conversion of Hindus unlike Raja Rammohan Roy.
+His efforts toward the reconversion of a Brahmin-turned-Christian named Shripad Sheshadri displayed his "native fibre" and his commitment to Hindu society and Indian traditions, even while he accepted parts of modern Western knowledge.